webpapaya/fhs-slides/master_9_css.md

 - Order of selectors decides what is rendered
 - Hard to tell what overrules what
 - in SPAs CSS might be loaded dynamically
-- Race condition might occure
+- Race condition might occur

 ----
 # FOUC